 Agroforestry is the establishment and management of multi-purpose trees on farms and rural properties.

-OAN (Otway Agroforestry Network Ltd) is a landcare group that encourages farmers to establish and manage trees for the reasons that matter to them.
+OAN (Otway Agroforestry Network Ltd) is a landcare group that encourages rural property owners to establish and manage trees for the reasons that matter to them.
 Landholders in our region want trees on their farms to

-Fortunately, what is good for private landholders is also generally good for their communities and our country: trees on farms can help improve the water quality in our streams; enhance and connect wildlife habitats; capture and store carbon dioxide; reduce the need to harvest our public native forests; and, provide regional business and employment opportunities.
+Fortunately, what is good for private landholders is also generally good for their communities and our country.
+Trees on farms can help improve the water quality in our streams, enhance and connect wildlife habitats, capture and store carbon dioxide, reduce the need to harvest our public native forests, and provide regional business and employment opportunities.